zbmed-semtec/bioschemas-ghpages-markup-tutorial/README.md

 For the rest of the markup, you need to see what the Bioschemas profile recommends ([keep reading, more information below](#using-bioschemas-profiles)).

-To get the markup added to your pages, copy the content of [softare](./software.md) to the [software page under /docs folder](./docs/software.md).
+To get the markup added to your pages, copy the content of [software](./software.md) to the [software page under /docs folder](./docs/software.md).
 Then copy the content of [dataset](./dataset.md) to the [dataset page under /docs folder](./docs/dataset.md)

-Have a look to the pages that you just created on our GitHub pages, one for the [code and corresponding release](https://zbmed-semtec.github.io/bioschemas-ghpages-markup-tutorial/software), another for a [dataset created from data collected by the software](https://zbmed-semtec.github.io/bioschemas-ghpages-markup-tutorial/dataset).
-To see them working for your repo, you need to use `<your_user>/<your_repo>` instead of `zbmed-semtec.github.io/bioschemas-ghpages-markup-tutorial` on the html link `https://zbmed-semtec.github.io/bioschemas-ghpages-markup-tutorial/dataset`.
+Have a look to the pages that you just created on your own GitHub pages, one for the [code and corresponding release](https://zbmed-semtec.github.io/bioschemas-ghpages-markup-tutorial/software), another for a [dataset created from data collected by the software](https://zbmed-semtec.github.io/bioschemas-ghpages-markup-tutorial/dataset).
+To see them working for your repo (that will now have the schemas.org/Bioschemas markup), you need to use `<your_user>/<your_repo>` instead of `zbmed-semtec.github.io/bioschemas-ghpages-markup-tutorial` on the html link `https://zbmed-semtec.github.io/bioschemas-ghpages-markup-tutorial/dataset`.

 The [software page](https://zbmed-semtec.github.io/bioschemas-ghpages-markup-tutorial/software) in your repo should now have markup for two elements, `schema:SoftareSourceCode` and `bioschemas:ComputationalTool`.